 With prices on the rise times are tough.
 If you’re a single parent this pressure increases even more, so knowing how to budget correctly is paramount.

-Life in the 2010’s isn’t exactly known for being cheap.
+Life in the 2010’s wasn’t exactly known for being cheap and it gets even worse into the new roaring 20s.
 Cast your mind back 15 years.
 How much did it cost to take the family to the cinema?
 Now cast your mind back to the last time you went to the cinema – how much would that amount of money get you at the concierge desk?
 The times, as Bob Dylan once sang, they are a’changing.

 So what’s the solution to the ever-rising cost of living that we hear so much about on the news these days?
 In short, the solution lies in learning to budget your finances properly.
 This is true for everyone, but more so for single parents who don’t have the luxury of two paycheques helping pay for things on a monthly basis.